 Freud does not accept any attack on the integrity of his theory even when facts and scientific developments seem to argue against it.
-A first example is the difficulty in extrapolating Freudian interpretations to different societies as neurosis is present among peoples who have not developed the precepts and prohibitions to which Freud refers as causal factors.
-Jung (1932) emphasizes how the role played by the Victorian socio-cultural context in the theory of neurosis makes the scientific nature of the theory open to question.

-We could also mention the case of the war neuroses that were grist to the mill of Freud's adversaries, who saw them as a denial of the hypotheses of psychoanalysis, as sexual factors are not the only ones responsible for neurotic ailments.
-But here, according to Freud, this is just a premature and trivial triumph, since as no deep analysis of a case of war neurosis had been carried out, one could only conjecture on their motivations to draw conclusions (Freud, 1952 [1925], 1955 [1919]).
+A first example is the difficulty in extrapolating Freudian interpretations to different societies as neurosis is present among peoples and individuals who have no problems from the point of view of the precepts and prohibitions that are part of the social life to which Freud refers.
+Jung emphasises how the role played by the Victorian socio-cultural context in the theory of neurosis makes the scientific nature of the theory open to question (Jung, 1960).
+We could also mention the case of the war neuroses that were grist to the mill of Freud's adversaries who saw them as a denial of the hypotheses of psychoanalysis, as sexual factors are not the only ones responsible for neurotic ailments.
+But here, according to Freud, "this is just a premature and trivial triumph"; since as no deep analysis of a case of war neurosis had been carried out, one could only conjecture on their motivations to draw conclusions.
+(Freud, 1984, [1925]: 92)